Fluid Concepts and Creative Analogies: Chapter 9: The Emergent Personality of Tabletop, a Perception-based Model of Analogy-making

 In the premise to the chapter, title The Knotty Problem of Evaluating Research, Hofstadter considers the question of how research in AI should be assessed.

 He argues against a strict adherence to a match between the results of an AI program with the average answer of human test subjects.

 He gives two reasons for his rejection: the AI program is supposed to emulate creativity, while an average of human responses will delete any original insight by any of the single subjects; and the architecture of the program should be more important that its mere functional description.

 In the main article, the architecture of Tabletop is described: it is strongly inspired by that of Copycat and consists of a Slipnet, a Workspace, and a Corerack.

 Chapter 10: Letter Spirit

 This last chapter is about a more ambitious project that Hofstadter started with student Gary McGraw.

 The microdomain used is that of grid fonts: typographic alphabets constructed using a rigid system of small rigid components.

 The goal is to construct a program that, given only a few or just one letter from the grid font, can generate the whole alphabet in the same style.

 The difficulty lies in the ambiguity and undefinability of style.

 The projected program would have a structure very similar to that of Jumbo, Numbo, Copycat, and Tabletop.
+Online demos for the Letter Spirit project are available here and here.